 Still, he could not help being concerned for both of them.
 In the back of his mind, Jim thought they would both be better off if he could convince them to move into an assisted living center, but with the luck he was having on the driving issue, he knew how that would go over.

 Susan broke his train of thought.
 “Tea sounds good.
 I think I’ll have a cup.
 Would you like some?”

 “No thanks.”
 Jim had never understood the appeal of hot tea.
 “But I will have a cup of coffee.”

 Although Becky had always been a sound sleeper, they were careful to be quiet as they walked to the small kitchen.
 But what they saw when they entered the room shocked them.
 All four burners on the gas stove were turned on.
-The flames were leaping about, and just inches away on the counter was a cloth potholder and a towel.
+The flames were leaping about, and just inches away on the counter were a cloth potholder and a towel.

-Susan gasped, “Oh my God!”
+Susan gasped, “Oh, my God!”

 Jim rushed to the stove and shut off the burners.
 The two of them stood in disbelief for a few moments as the full weight of what had just happened settled on them.
 Jim turned to his sister.
 “We have to take Becky in and get her checked, for her safety and for yours.”

 “Yes, okay.
 Obviously, I’ve got to start watching her closer.”